Be Internet Legends: FAQs

 Be Internet Legends is a multifaceted programme designed to teach children the skills they need to be safe and confident online.
 The programme involves:

-What is the Be Internet Legends scheme of work?
+What is the Be Internet Legends curriculum?

 It is suitable for Key Stage 2 pupils aged between 7 and 11 years old.
-Inside the Be Internet Legends booklet there is a full set of lesson plans.
+Inside the Be Internet Legends curriculum pack, there is a full set of lesson plans.
 Two have been written for younger children (years 3 and 4: ages 7-9) and the rest were created for older children (years 5 and 6: ages 9-11).

 What will pupils learn?

 The Be Internet Legends curriculum helps pupils learn the skills they need to be safe and confident online based around four internet safety pillars:

 Think Before You Share: (Be Internet Sharp)

 Check it’s for Real: (Be Internet Alert)